 Complications depend to a large extent on the underlying aetiology.
 Two complications which may develop independently of the individual pathology are:

-- Superior vena cava syndrome - insidious compression of the superior vena cava from mediastinal lymphadenopathy, presenting with cough, wheezing and respiratory tract obstruction.
+- Superior vena cava obstruction - insidious compression of the superior vena cava from mediastinal lymphadenopathy, presenting with cough, wheezing and respiratory tract obstruction.

 - Abdominal lymphadenopathy presenting with abdominal or back pain, urinary frequency and constipation.
 Intussusception can lead to intestinal obstruction and can be life-threatening.

 This depends almost entirely on the underlying aetiology.
 Malignancies such as lymphoma, leukaemia and neuroblastoma carry a poor prognosis.
-Nonmalignant conditions with significant mortality and morbidity include HIV, juvenile rheumatoid arthritis and SLE.
-The onset of complications such as abdominal lymphadenopathy or superior vena cava syndrome can alter the prognosis independent of the primary disease process.
+Non-malignant conditions with significant mortality and morbidity include HIV, juvenile rheumatoid arthritis and SLE.
+The onset of complications such as abdominal lymphadenopathy or superior vena cava syndrome can alter the prognosis independently of the primary disease process.

 Further reading & references

 - Chau I, Kelleher MT, Cunningham D, et al; Rapid access multidisciplinary lymph node diagnostic clinic: analysis of 550 Br J Cancer.
 2003 Feb 10;88(3):354-61.

 - Richner S, Laifer G; Peripheral lymphadenopathy in immunocompetent adults.
 Swiss Med Wkly.
 2010 Feb 20;140(7-8):98-104.

 - Gilbert RL, Antoine D, French CE, et al; The impact of immigration on tuberculosis rates in the United Kingdom compared Int J Tuberc Lung Dis.
 2009 May;13(5):645-51.